husseinm/S.P.A.M.-Grandpa-Game/readme.md

 Music and images are under the [Creative Commons Attribution 4.0 International License](Creative Commons Attribution 4.0 International License)

+Only artwork excempt from the CC-By-4.0 license is the Fipps font which is from [here](http://www.fontspace.com/pheist/fipps)

 ### Code License
 MIT License